-All tagged toothfish in 2016-2023 have been double-tagged, with a large and a small dart tag.
-By 2023, 41 double-tagged fish were recaptured with only large tags and 19 with only small tags remaining, allowing the estimation of tag-shedding rates.
+The first 6,500 tagged toothfish (2016-2023) were double-tagged, with a large and a small dart tag.
+By 2024, 51 double-tagged fish were recaptured with only large tags and 20 with only small tags remaining, allowing the estimation of tag-shedding rates.
 Tag shedding rates were calculated following the approach outlined by Dunn et al. (2011) and Ziegler (2017) but adapted here to accommodate non-identical tags.
-The instantaneous shedding rate of large tags was $\lambda_1 = 0.0177$ and of small tags $\lambda_2 = 0.0354$.
-Since the CASAL algorithm requires a tag shedding rate for a single-tagged fish only, tag shedding rates for double-tagged fish had to be approximated by a single-tag shedding rate, estimated as $\lambda_s = 0.0029$.
-However, the approximation proved adequate only when the available recapture data were restricted to fish recaptured after ≤ 6 years at liberty (for details see Dunn et al. 2011).
-Since our tagging programme is recent, the only case of recaptures after >6 years at liberty occurred in 2023 for fish tagged in 2016 (a single fish recaptured after 7 years; see Table 1); these data were excluded from the model to allow for the above-mentioned approximation and do not appear in corresponding plots throughout the report.
+The instantaneous shedding rate of large tags was estimated at $\lambda_1 = 0.0167$ and of small tags $\lambda_2 = 0.0340$.
+Since the CASAL algorithm requires a tag shedding rate for a single-tagged fish only, tag shedding rates for double-tagged fish had to be approximated by a single-tag shedding rate, estimated as $\lambda_5 = 0.0021$.
+However, the approximation proved adequate only when the available recapture data were restricted to fish recaptured after ≤ 6 years at liberty (for more details, see Dunn et al. 2011).
+Since our tagging programme is recent, the only recaptures after > 6 years at liberty occurred in 2023 for fish tagged in 2016 and in 2024 for fish tagged in 2016 and 2017 (8 recaptures inside, and 1 outside FCZ; see Table 1); these data were excluded from the model to allow for the above-mentioned approximation and do not appear in corresponding plots throughout the report.

-Emigration of tagged fish out of the assessed area can violate the assumptions of tag recapture models used in the assessment and result in biomass and stock status being over-estimated.
-We estimated the emigration rate of toothfish from Falkland Islands waters based on the tag recaptures that occurred inside and outside of the FCZ, following the approach of Burch et al. (2017).
+Emigration of tagged fish from the assessed area can violate the assumptions of tag recapture models used in the assessment and result in overestimated biomass and stock status.
+The emigration rate of toothfish from Falkland Islands waters was estimated based on the numbers of recaptures inside and outside the FCZ of the fish tagged within the FCZ, following the approach of Burch et al. (2017).
 For the recaptures outside the FCZ, we relied on the reporting by fishing fleets operating in these regions, specifically through collaborative work with Chile and the High Seas Korean fleet.
-The approach of Burch et al. (2017) requires the knowledge of annual harvest rates (i.e. catches and vulnerable biomass) both inside and outside of the FCZ; given the lack of reliable information on overall harvest rates outside the FCZ, we assumed them equal to inside the FCZ.
+The approach of Burch et al. (2017) requires the knowledge of annual harvest rates (i.e. catches and vulnerable biomass) both inside and outside the FCZ; given the lack of reliable information on overall harvest rates outside the FCZ, they were assumed equal to inside the FCZ.
 Tag reporting was assumed to be 50% outside the FCZ, compared to 100% within the FCZ.
-The tag emigration rate was estimated at λ_M = 0.0451; the tag shedding parameter supplied to CASAL (λ_S) was increased by the value of the emigration rate, providing a simple yet effective approach to correct for the effects of emigration (Burch et al. 2017).
+The tag emigration rate was estimated at $\lambda_M = 0.0438$; the tag shedding parameter supplied to CASAL (λ_s) was increased by the value of the emigration rate, providing a simple yet effective approach to correct for the effects of emigration (Burch et al. 2017).